 Distance: 469 miles

 Suggested Duration: 7 days

 Best time to go: Travel the Blue Ridge Parkway between May and September to make the most of the campgrounds and hiking opportunities.
+You can even take a slight detore and eat at this amazing Roanoke restaurant.
 For fall foliage viewing, the best time to visit is mid to late October.